 Why is the Estonian Company Annual Report Mandatory?

-Estonian annual report is mandatory and required by the law.
+Estonian annual report is mandatory and required by the law for all legal entities, regardless of activity.
 As Estonia has a very transparent business environment, then the reports for each company are available for everyone puttingthem all in equal stage.
 You can see all submitted annual reports in the e-Business Register.

 Also, the information in the annual report might be valuable for your clients, partners, and suppliers who assess the trustworthiness of the company and therefore widen the cooperation conditions.